TobiasHoll/powerline/README.md

 Features
 --------

-For general features, consult the documentation of the original powerline.
+For general features, consult the documentation.
 These are the features that were added in this fork.

 * List all workspaces, _and icons of applications currently running on a workspace (using FontAwesome)_